Looking for zero-waste and plastic-free shops? Here are some of my favourite Etsy stores for eco-friendly and low or no-waste products.

 Whilst Etsy is a global platform, I’ve found 10 UK-based zero-waste and plastic-free shops/makers/sellers on Etsy.
 What’s more, the majority of them are run by female entrepreneurs.

 Here are ten of my favourite Etsy shops, selling a diverse range of zero-waste and/or plastic-free products, that you may (or may not) need for plastic-free living.

-Conscious Fibres sell a whole host of plastic-free and reusable goods.
+Conscious Fibres sells a whole host of plastic-free and reusable goods in their Etsy shop.
 From produce bags, multi-purpose cloths, make-up wipes, tote bags, handkerchiefs, and handy zero-waste takeout kits.
 The best bit is all of them are handmade in the UK.

 And once your Conscious Fibres product has reached the end of its lifespan, relax in the knowledge that all of their products are completely compostable, or can be recycled.